yager-j/my-portfolio/README.md

 <br/>

 ## Internship at ustwo Nordics
 As part of a cross-functional product team I built new features in Swift, rewrote code to use modern Swift technology, redesigned app features, and contributed to code maintenance.
-This is just one of the features I worked on.
+This is one example of the features I worked on.

 SwiftUI – Combine – Async/Await – GitHub Actions – MVVM